How to Stereotype Roasters

-In the spirit of Stereotyping Coffeehouses, I’ve decided that it is just as important to learn how to distinguish good roasters from the bad without trying the wares.
-Stereotyping a roaster is quite easy once you know how to size up an operation.
-Let’s look over some of the clues that indicate that a coffee roaster is turning out a poor product.
+In the spirit of Stereotyping Coffeehouses, I’ve decided that learning how to distinguish good roasters from the bad is just as crucial without trying the wares.
+Stereotyping a roaster is relatively easy once you know how to size up an operation.
+Let’s look over some clues indicating that a coffee roaster is turning out a poor product.

 Coffee Roaster